yla856-sfu/CMPT310-G18/README.md

 ## Requirements

-The project requires Python and the following libraries:
+The project requires Python 3.11/3.12/3.13 (3.14 is not supporting pygame for now) and the following libraries:

 * NumPy
 * Pygame